Muzaffarpur Institute of Technology: Innovation and entrepreneurship

-The Small Industries Research, Training and Development Organization (SIRTDO) was established at MIT in 1976 with financial support from the government of Bihar with the objective to encourage entrepreneurship among MIT students.
-The organization organizes orientation programmes with the collaboration of other national level institutes.
-SIRTDO acts as incubation center for new business ventures by providing facilities at the campus and provides training to the entrepreneurs in product design, development and management, marketing and finance.
+The Small Industries Research, Training and Development Organization (SIRTDO) was established at the institute in 1976 with financial support from the Government of Bihar.
+SIRTDO encourages entrepreneurship among students and acts as an incubation centre for new business ventures.
+It organises orientation and training programmes in collaboration with national-level institutions and provides training in areas such as product design and development, management, marketing, and finance.